austintboyd/austintboyd.github.io/_pages/previousexperience.md

 -	Provided statistical consultations for doctoral candidates
 -	Coded and analyzed survey results, including statistical testing, table and graphical representations of the data and results, and a written summary of the findings
     -	Approximately 3 hours per week. (paid)

 ## Job Title (Date)
 *Self Employed* \| Woodbridge, Virginia
--	Founded a statistics and evaluation consulting company named Boyd and Associates International, LLC.
--	Secured a 10 month contract with Motorola Solutions to assist with data analysis and visualizations of their contracts in the federal government.
-    -	Approximately 10 hours per week. (paid)

-## Job Title (Date)
-*Self Employed* \| Woodbridge, Virginia
--	Founded a statistics and evaluation consulting company named Boyd and Associates International, LLC.
--	Secured a 10 month contract with Motorola Solutions to assist with data analysis and visualizations of their contracts in the federal government.
-    -	Approximately 10 hours per week. (paid)

-## Job Title (Date)
-*Self Employed* \| Woodbridge, Virginia